Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Experiments

 \subsection{Prompt based experiments}

-Throughout our investigation into sentiment analysis and news classification tasks in Amharic, we confronted instances where the model's outputs could not be classified into any of the defined categories.
-To overcome this issue, particularly in the GPT-4 model, we delved into the impact of customizing the prompts that guide the model.
-Our hypothesis centered around the idea that augmenting the Amharic prompt with concise English instructions could enhance the model's understanding, leading to more easily classifiable outputs.
+Throughout our investigation, we observed using only one instruction for a task introduces a high dependency on the prompt, leading to prompt over-fitting.
+In this case, models fail to do tasks like sentiment classification when presented with different instruction prompts.
+To deal with this problem, we worked on manually produced templates for each task as shown in Table \ref{tab:newdata}.

-In pursuit of this, we modified the prompt by introducing a succinct English description of the task before the Amharic prompt.
-This additional information clarified the expected format and content for the response.
-The additional English text stated, \texttt{"Below is an instruction that describes a task.
+Additionally, we experimented with the prompt header part of the dataset shown in \ref{fig:datapipeline}.
+The prompt header is additional English text stating, \texttt{"Below is an instruction that describes a task.
 Write a response that appropriately completes the request."}.
-Despite the seemingly modest nature of this adjustment, it yielded a significant reduction in unclassifiable outputs, which highlights the effectiveness of incorporating clear English instructions to steer the model toward the desired outcome.
+Introducing this in models like GPT-4 yielded a significant reduction in classifiable outputs, which highlights the effectiveness of incorporating clear English instructions to steer the model toward the desired outcome.